eleweek/EEG_entrainment/README.md

 ## Software components

-There is a number of other scripts potentially useful in exploring the data.
-Some of them are documented below.
+Aside from running the full replication pipeline via the above instructions, there is a way to run some of its individual components individually with scripts.
+There is also a number of utility scripts.
+Some of these are documented below.

 ### Working with EEG recordings